 Talk to your team.
 Ask them what parts of their day feel slow or repetitive.
 They are on the front lines and often have the best ideas for what to fix.
 This isn’t about micromanaging; it’s about continuous improvement.
 A small tweak to a sequence or a new email template can save dozens of hours across the team each month.
 Regularly checking your integrations also ensures your entire tech stack works together smoothly.

-Measure the Time Reps Get Back
+Track the Time Your Reps Reclaim

 To get buy-in from leadership and your team, you need to prove that your changes are working.
 Start by benchmarking how much time reps currently spend on admin.
 You can analyze CRM activity reports or simply ask your reps to track their time for a week.
 The numbers might surprise you.